stagenow/docs/edge/source/stageclient.md

    ![img](images/Client_StageBarcode2.jpg)

-2. The screen indicates the number of bar codes left to scan.
+2. The screen indicates the bar codes scanned via a check mark, and the bar codes left to scan.
 Continue scanning all staging bar codes.

 Upon successful deployment, the device displays the following screen.

 ![img](images/Client_StageBarcode_Success.jpg)

-If errors occur during deployment, see [Log Settings](../stageclient?Log%20Settings) for troubleshooting.
+If errors occur during deployment, the following pop-up appears.
+Select Yes to view Logs for troubleshooting.

 ![img](images/stagingfailed.png)